kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

     print(int(record[1]))
 ```

-There are issues with the system:
+However, there are issues with the system:
 - Data Integrity
   - How do we ensure that the artist's name in each album entry exists in Artist.csv?
   - What if somebody overwrites the album year with an invalid string (e.g., alphabetical string)?